 The kiln was started with a small fire at 5 PM on Sunday.
 By early Monday morning the kiln was nearing 1800ºF.
 Working in teams of two or three and stoking several split logs at the end of every reduction cycle, the kiln climbed to 2200ºF by Monday evening.
 We were at Cone 10 by noon on Tuesday and held it at that temperature until 5 PM when we sealed the kiln.
 To ensure a slow reduction in temperature, we dipped newspapers into a large barrel of slip and completely coated the entire kiln with the dripping wet sheets to decrease heat loss.
 This, as you can imagine, was a fun and messy highlight of the entire experience.

-Clay Cunningham is a ceramic artist and instructor, currently teaching at Lewis Central High School in Council Bluffs, Iowa.
+Clay Cunningham is a ceramic artist and instructor, currently teaching high school ceramics at Lewis Central High School in Council Bluffs, Iowa.
 To see more of his work, or for contact information, visit www.cunninghamceramics.webs.org.